 Hard-working and devoted, Murrieta and his beautiful young wife quickly set up a small residence in the hills while he spent his days panning for gold.
 By 1850, Murrieta was finding success as a prospector, but life in California wasn’t what he had imagined it to be.

-The territory was ceded to the US by Mexico in 1848 after the Mexican-American War.
-With the discovery of gold in the area the next year, American miners flooded in.
+In February 1848, the Treaty of Guadalupe Hidalgo brought an end to the Mexican War and ceded a large piece of Mexican territory, including California, to the United States.
+With the discovery of gold in the California mountains around the same time, American miners flooded in.
 The miners, resenting the competition from Mexican prospectors, banded together to harass and drive them out of the area.

-After his wife’s death, Murrieta quit his claim, leaving the area to become a card dealer.
+Murrieta then quit his claim and left the area to become a card dealer.
 But once again, he became a victim of prejudice when he borrowed a horse from his half-brother.
 On the way back from the man’s house, Murrieta was seized by a mob who insisted the horse was stolen.

 Murrieta was whipped until he told them where he’d gotten the horse.
-The mob immediately surrounded his half-brother’s house, dragged him outside, and lynched him on the spot.
+The men immediately surrounded his half-brother’s house, dragged him outside, and lynched him on the spot.

 After the lynching, Murrieta decided he’d had enough.
 He wanted justice, not just for himself, but for all the other mistreated Mexicans in California.
 And like all great vigilantes, he was going to have to break the law to get it.

 Of course, there is no solid evidence for much of this.
 What we do know is that the one of the brothers of Murrieta’s wife, Claudio Feliz, was arrested for stealing another miner’s gold in 1849, and by 1850 he was the leader of a bloody gang that frequently robbed and murdered lone travelers.